top of page

 • Why does grandmother live alone in a dangerous forest?

 You may think this line of questioning is silly.
-But it demonstrates the vagueness—and I dare say hollowness—of a purely event-driven story.
+But it demonstrates a purely event-driven story's vagueness—and I dare say hollowness.
 Perhaps a better story is the more recently published The Three Little Pigs (James Halliwell-Phillips, 1890), which describes how the first two pigs were lazy and built houses of weaker materials.

 Internal conflict in fiction provides applications of the following struggles: